Chaga mushrooms are a centuries-old wild foraged remedy for everything from high blood pressure to cancer.

-Luckily, Chaga is one of the easiest fungus’ to forage for food in North America.
-Available year round, the Chaga mushroom is technically a parasitic fungus that infects the heartwood of white and yellow birch.
+Luckily, Chaga is one of the easiest funguses to forage for food in North America.
+Available year-round, the Chaga mushroom is technically a parasitic fungus that infects the heartwood of white and yellow birch.
 Once the infection takes hold, the fungus starts to grow towards the outside of the tree, before finally bursting through the bark and growing a sterile black conk or tumor, on the trunk of the tree.

 Identifying & Harvesting Chaga

-As mentioned, Chaga grows on white and yellow birch, though very similar looking fungus’ (fools Chaga) can grow on other species of trees.
+As mentioned, Chaga grows on white and yellow birch, though very similar-looking funguses (fools Chaga) can grow on other species of trees.
 To avoid confusion, Chaga should only ever be harvested from birch trees, and only from living trees.
 Chaga should never be harvested from dead trees as the fungus dies when the tree dies.

 The Chaga fungus and tree live in unison for up to 30 years before the fungus eventually kills the tree, at which point the fungus also dies and creates fruiting bodies to start the life cycle over again.